-Reacting Flows Flame kinetics (McKinnon, Dean) Reaction mechanisms (Dean, McKinnon) High-T fuel cell kinetics (Dean)
+Flame chemistry (McKinnon, Dean) Fuels and emissions (Graboski, Dean) Reaction mechanisms (McKinnon, Dean)

 Finally, located at the foot of the Rocky Mountains and only 15 miles from downtown Denver, Golden enjoys over 300 days of sunshine per year.
 These factors combine to provide year-round cultural, recreational, and entertainment opportunities virtually unmatched anywhere in the United States.